Frequently Asked Questions about VAMPY

 first three days.
 Any cell phone not checked in with the appropriate counselor will be taken by a staff member and returned at the end of camp.
 No other devices which connect to the Internet or make calls are allowed.
 Parents and campers will sign a form at check-in verifying that their children have no other such devices with them.

 By mail —mail must be addressed as follows; it may be lost if addressed any other way:

 1906 College Heights Blvd. #71031

 Bowling Green, KY 42101-1031

-Please do not send any mail to the residence hall.
-Letter writing instead of calling is encouraged.
+Mail is delivered to the office five days a week, Monday through Friday.
+Counselors will distribute mail as campers return from class each day.
+Receiving mail is special for campers, and letter-writing instead of calling is encouraged.
 For some young people, this experience will be the first extended period away from home.
 Parents are encouraged to write positive, supportive letters to help students get the most out of VAMPY.

 In an emergency, parents may call the office at (270) 745-6323) between 8:00 a.m. and 4:30 p.m.
 (CDT), and a staff member will arrange for your child to call you.
 After office hours and on weekends, you may call the front desk of Florence Schneider Hall at (270) 936-2711 to leave a message.

 Please leave your own phone on at night, so we can contact you in the rare event that it might be necessary.

 What if campers get homesick or have roommate troubles?